mvujovich/IA22/README.md

 - Connect comment view to post tables from non-home views
 - Add ability to save posts from all post table views
 - Populate view for saved posts (from self profile view)
+- Fix error handling so that errors show in popups

 ### Dependencies:
 - Firebase Auth